 Section 4.
 Logistics.
 The Policy Council shall designate a responsible unit or persons to arrange for the production and distribution of the publications of the Society, processing subscriptions, promoting the sale of publications and advertising revenues, and handling other business matters relating to publications.

 Section 5.
 Publications by Chapters.
 Chapters may publish bulletins, monographs, proceedings, bibliographies, newsletters, journals, or websites pertinent to their prescribed area.
 Chapter publications are not official Society publications.
-The Vice President - Publications shall represent the Policy Council in all matters pertaining to a Chapter publications.
+The Vice President - Publications shall represent the Policy Council in all matters pertaining to Chapter publications.

 Section 6.
 Web Presence by SIGs.
 The Vice President - Publications shall represent the Policy Council in all matters pertaining to web sites maintained by SIGs.